 Marya L. Shegog, Ph.D., MPH, CHES

-Assistant Professor, School of Community Health Sciences
+Assistant Professor, School of Public Health

 In Las Vegas her work includes working to create and expand the health infrastructure, for one of the fastest growing regions in the country, southern Nevada.
 Dr. Shegog focuses on identifying and addressing health disparities in order to achieve health equity for everyone.
 She is a community leader and a dynamic board member for select community based and non-profit organizations that align with creating health equity.
 Dr. Shegog is one of the editors of the Journal of Health Disparities Research and Practice and, actively participates in creating unique research and community development partnerships that support knowledge, education and the improved health outcomes in southern Nevada.
 She has presented her research and expertise locally, nationally and internationally.
 She has received countless awards, commendations and recognitions for her efforts in HIV/AIDS prevention, health equity and community development.
 Fundamentally Dr. Shegog believes that everyone deserves access to good, culturally competent health care and by addressing people, not disease, health equity will be achieved.